 Survey respondents characteristics

 Demographic and job characteristics of survey respondents for 2014 and 2015 waves are reported in the Table M1 below.
-All analyses in the regular MHRM general report are weight-adjusted by industry based on the relative distribution of the working population in Macao reported annually by the Macao Census and Statistics Department.
+All analyses in the regular MHRM general report are weight-adjusted by industry based on the relative distribution of the working population in Macao reported annually by the Statistics and Census Service of Macao SAR government.

 Survey respondent characteristics (Weighted sample)